 Visa and immigration to the USA

-Feod Group, having 27 years of experience, provides professional visas & immigration services to USA, conducted by top level US immigration specialists and attorneys.
+Feod Group since 1992 provides professional visas & immigration services to USA, conducted by top level US immigration specialists and attorneys.
 We have offices in USA, UK and Ukraine.

 The United States is the most generous country in the world when it comes to immigration.
 Immigrants make up 13.5% of the total population.
 43.3 million people who had been immigrants at one time were in the USA in year 2015.